DerJH/EOmapmaker/README.md

-# EOmapmaker
+# EO mapmaker
-A shiny app to download a satellite image and combine it with a EO outreach poster
+A shiny app to download a satellite image and combine it with an EO outreach poster